Customizing Size

 Limitations

-a chart into specified dimensions, it has to satisfy two requirements:
+In order to fit a chart into specified dimensions, it has to satisfy two requirements:

 - The view must be either a single view or a layered view.
 Fit does not work with other kinds of composed views (

-). - The width and height of the chart cannot depend on an explicitly specified
+facet/hconcat/vconcat/repeat). - The width and height of the chart cannot depend on an explicitly specified

-of a discrete scale.
-Any specifiedrangeStep
+rangeStepof a discrete scale.
+Any specifiedrangeStepwill be ignored.

 Example